beartype/beartype/README.rst

 -------------

-On the one hand, ``beartype`` is approximately **twenty times faster** (i.e., 20,000%) than typeguard_ – the only comparable runtime type-checker also compatible with all modern versions of Python. :superscript:`so that's good`
+On the one hand, ``beartype`` is approximately **twenty times faster** (i.e., 20,000% or roughly one order of magnitude) than typeguard_ – the only comparable runtime type-checker also compatible with all modern versions of Python. :superscript:`so that's good`

 On the other hand, ``beartype`` is only partially compliant with annotation-centric `Python Enhancement Proposals (PEPs) <PEP 0_>`__ like `PEP